 Add the remaining flour and fold through until a sticky dough forms.
 Turn dough onto lightly floured work surface and knead for just a few minutes, until it becomes smooth, then transfer to a lightly oiled bowl and cover it to prove for one to two hours (until it’s doubled in size).

-When the dough has fully proved tip it out of the bowl and punch it down and add the 100g rainbow sprinkles.
-Knead the sprinkles into the dough then divide it into two equal parts.
+When the dough has fully proved tip it out of the bowl and punch it down then divide it into two equal parts.
 Using a rolling pin, roll one half into a rectangle about 11-inches in width by 16-inches in length.

-Spread half of the cream cheese filling over the top leaving ½-inch border all the way around.
+Spread half of the chocolate filling over the top leaving ½-inch border all the way around.
 Starting from the short end, roll up the dough, then wrap it in parchment paper and transfer it to a baking sheet.

 Repeat with remaining dough and filling then transfer loaves to freezer to chill for 15 minutes.
 Alternatively you could leave in the fridge overnight and return to it the next day.